yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 [wiki-composition-over-inheritance]: https://en.wikipedia.org/wiki/Composition_over_inheritance
 [fig-psr-6-cache]: http://www.php-fig.org/psr/psr-6/

-Recently [WouterJ has written an excelent article about repositories][wouterj-repositories-are-just-collections] has written an excellent article about repositories and how to treat them.
-In it he shows that it is useful to have interfaces on your repository classes and how to use them.
+Recently [WouterJ has written an excelent article about repositories][wouterj-repositories-are-just-collections] and how to treat them as collections.
+In it he also shows that it is useful to have interfaces on your repository classes and how to use them.
 If you have not yet read it, I fully recommend doing so.

 This concept is something I have recently applied in a project and found that there are some extra benefits in doing this.
 In this post I would like to expand on WouterJ's ideas and show how this enables service decoration.